Isaiah Briscoe

-Isaiah Jamal Briscoe (born April 13, 1996) is an American professional basketball player who last played for the Iowa Wolves of the NBA G League.
+Isaiah Jamal Briscoe (born April 13, 1996) is an American professional basketball player for the Borneo Hornbills of the Indonesian Basketball League (IBL).
 He was ranked among the top point guards in the national class of 2015 by Rivals.com, Scout.com and ESPN.
 He completed his senior year at Roselle Catholic High School in 2015, and then played two seasons of college basketball for the Kentucky Wildcats.

-Early life and high school career
+Early life

 Briscoe was born in Newark, New Jersey.
 He grew up in Newark until his later years when he moved to Union, New Jersey.
-His father, George Briscoe, is a hall of famer and former guard at Stockton State College, his sister, Iasia Hemingway, played at Syracuse University and his cousin, Kyrie Irving, is an NBA player.
+His father, George Briscoe, is a hall of famer and former guard at Stockton State College, his sister, Iasia Hemingway, played at Syracuse University.
 When he was in seventh grade, he was not selected to an elite AAU team, which fueled his determination.
 After his eighth-grade year at Kawameeh Middle School in Union, Briscoe repeated the grade at Good Shepherd Academy in Irvington.
 He was invited to the LeBron James Skills Academy.
 Briscoe played well, using his body to get to the rim, he was advanced physically for his age.
 Briscoe was one of only three players from the 2015 class to be invited.
 After the eighth grade, He attended Saint Benedict's Preparatory School.
-He teamed with current Fenerbahçe Basketball point guard, Tyler Ennis, to lead the Gray Bees to the brink of an ESPN National High School Invitational championship.
+He teamed with point guard Tyler Ennis, to lead the Gray Bees to the brink of an ESPN National High School Invitational championship.
 They lost on a last-second 3-pointer to Montverde Academy, 67–65.
 Briscoe had 11 points in the game.
 Isaiah averaged 15.1 points, 4.6 assists, 3.5 rebounds and 2.3 steals his sophomore season for the 32–2 Gray Bees.
 Briscoe transferred to Roselle Catholic High School for his junior year, where he was coached by Dave Boff.
 He led the team to state titles in 2014 and 2015, scoring 27 points in his final high school game to lead Roselle Catholic to a win in the state's overall Tournament of Champions.
 As a senior, Briscoe averaged 21 points, five rebounds and three assists per game.
 He models his game after Deron Williams and Tyreke Evans.
 Prior to his senior year, Briscoe led the AAU New Jersey Playaz to the championship at the 2014 Nike Peach Jam in South Carolina.
 He posted averages of 19.2 points and 5 assists over 23 total games in the Nike Elite Youth Basketball League (EYBL) in 2014.
 Isaiah finished as Rivals.com #10 nationally ranked player and the #1 point guard in the class of 2015.